Experience us live in Provincetown!

 The result is not Bach updated or Bach reimagined so much as Bach heard differently — as if a familiar room has been entered through a new door.

-Season closer: String sextets
+Season closer: String quintets

 Program: